postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 You can now easily configure your tests (i.e. tests inside collections) inside CI

-providing you with the actual configuration that can be copied directly in the CI config file for most of the leading CI tools.
+This provides you with the actual configuration that can be copied directly in the CI config file for most of the leading CI tools.

 To configure CI/CD: